oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 1. Return to the unzipped RPA Agent folder.

 2. Locate the `.jar` file and note the version number.
-It should be in the following format: `orpa-agent-x.x.xx.jar`
+It should follow this format: `orpa-agent-x.x.xx.jar`.

 3. To run the command: